Parents and the church working together

 How do I know if my child is ready?

-We think that as a parent, you have the best insight into your child’s spiritual life.
+We think that as a parent, you have unique insights into your child’s spiritual life.
 We encourage you to work with the church to determine when he or she is ready to be baptized.
-Many children can repeat the principles of the gospel.
-While this is important, parents should not evaluate the spiritual state of their child solely on the fact that they have said a prayer or can repeat the facts of the gospel.
+Many children can verbally repeat the core principles of the gospel.
+While understanding the content of our faith is important, parents should not evaluate the spiritual state of their child solely on the fact that they have said a prayer or can repeat the facts of the gospel.
 We believe that children may freely enter the kingdom of God, because the requirement for entering the kingdom does not depend on age or intellect, but on faith in Christ.
 As Jesus wanted the little children to come to Him, we do not impose an age restriction for baptism.
 We believe He wants children who have faith in Him to identify with Him in baptism.
 The question then becomes, “How do I know if my child has faith in Christ?”

-We believe God has entrusted parents with the responsibility of holding out the gospel to their children.
-As that is done over time, parents should look for evidences of faith such as unsolicited confession of sin, a desire to learn more about God and actions that demonstrate the Holy Spirit’s work in their lives.
+We suggest parents look for evidences of faith in their child.
+Some evidences of faith can be things such as unsolicited confession of sin, new obedience that happens from the child on his or her own initiative, a change in attitude and speech that seeks to bless others and glorify God, and other actions that demonstrate the Holy Spirit’s work in their lives.
 If a child expresses interest in baptism apart from these evidences, we should guard them from being baptized.
 As children age and mature, they will encounter more opportunities to express faith in Christ.
 When children are young, their faith is closely tied to their parent’s faith.
 Age and experience provide opportunities for this faith to become their own.

 What is the next step?